Black male studies: History

-Richard Majors, who was an Afro-psychologist, is attributed with creating African American Male Studies in 1991.
-Sailes (2017) attributed its creation to Majors and described it as being a “line of scholarly inquiry.”
+Richard Majors, who is an Afro-psychologist, is attributed with creating African American Male Studies in 1991.

 In 1992, J. Billson and R. Majors developed the cool pose theory.

 In 1998, Harold Mason developed an empirical community college persistence model for African American males.

 In 2010, S. R. Harper developed the anti-deficit achievement paradigm.

 In 2013, E. C. Bush and L. Bush developed the African American male theory.

-On October 7, 2015, the 4th Annual International Colloquium on Black Males in Education was hosted in Mona, Jamaica, at the University of the West Indies.
-At the colloquium, Marcus Johnson, Darren D. Kelly, Alvin Logan, Leonard N. Moore, Ryan Sutton, and Gregory J. Vincent, from the University of Texas's African American Male Research Initiative, participated in a panel titled, "New Directions in Black Male Studies: The University of Texas at Austin African American Male Research Initiative."

-Through the authoring of Tommy J. Curry's The Man-Not: Race, Class, Genre, and the Dilemmas of Black Manhood (2017), the theoretical foundations for and the necessity of Black Male Studies as a distinct area of study was shown, the presence of Black Male Studies in philosophy was made known, and the necessity for its multidisciplinary focus on topics such as class, law, masculinity, politics, and race were shown.
-Killing Boogeymen: Phallicism and The Misandric Mischaracterization of Black Males in Theory (2018) was another foundational work for Black Male Studies that was authored by Curry.
-Both of these academic works have contributed to the ontological foundation of Black Male Studies.
-Due to how significant these works have been to Black Male Studies, Rasheed (2019) indicated that Curry could be considered the Father of Black Male Studies.
-However, Rasheed (2019) also indicated that numerous scholars from inside and outside of academia contributed to the foundations of Black Male Studies.
+Through the authoring of Tommy J. Curry's The Man-Not: Race, Class, Genre, and the Dilemmas of Black Manhood (2017), the theoretical foundations for and the necessity of Black male studies as a distinct area of study was shown, the presence of Black male studies in philosophy was made known, and the necessity for its multidisciplinary focus on topics such as class, law, masculinity, politics, and race were shown.
+Curry's 2018 work Killing Boogeymen: Phallicism and The Misandric Mischaracterization of Black Males in Theory was also foundational for Black male studies.
+Due to how significant these works have been to Black male studies, Lawrence A. Rasheed indicated that Curry could be considered the "father" of Black male studies.
+However, Rasheed also indicated that numerous scholars from inside and outside of academia contributed to the foundations of Black male studies.